You give a lot. You hold it together. And somehow you still end up feeling like you're not enough.

 -

-"I'm starting to trust myself more and more each day.
-And my inner voice is no longer such an a-hole."
+“I’m starting to trust myself more and more each day, and my inner voice is no longer constantly tearing me down.
+I feel more confident, grounded, and like I can actually rely on myself.”

 Featured in